 This traditional Indian dish consists of eggplants and potatoes stuffed with a chickpea flour based filling.
 It’s savory, it’s sweet, very simple and easy to make with the use of with my Easy Indian Spice Blend!

-- 10 eggplants , baby Indian eggplants (perfect for stuffing)
+- 10 baby eggplants , baby Indian eggplants (see notes below)

 - 2 cups Easy Indian Spice Blend